Martingale convergence Theorems for Tensor Splines: Introduction

 The main objective of this article is to prove the remaining assertions \eqref{it:splines2}, \eqref{it:splines3} and the implication (a)$\implies$(b) in item \eqref{it:splines4} for martingale spline sequences on $I^d$.
 The basic idea in the proof of \eqref{it:splines2} for $d=1$ (see \cite[Proposition~2.3]{PassenbrunnerShadrin2014}) is the pointwise bound

 of $P_n^k$ by the \emph{Hardy-Littlewood maximal function}

-where $\sup$ is taken over all intervals $J$ that contain the point $x$.
+where the supremum is taken over all intervals $J$ that contain the point $x$.
 This is enough to imply \eqref{it:splines2} for $d=1$ as it is a well known fact that $\mathscr M_{\rm HL}$ itself satisfies the weak type (1,1) bound